Nature Heritage Fund – Celebrating 25 years anniversary publication cover

 The Nature Heritage Fund helps meet the cost of protecting areas of high ecological value by providing contestable finance for projects that protect ecosystems.
 Some options for protecting ecosystems include:

-Covenanting: Where landowners want to protect natural areas, but not relinquish title to the land these areas can be covenanted.
-A covenant is a legal agreement that protects the area and is registered against the title of the land.
+Covenanting: Where landowners want to protect natural areas, but not relinquish title to their land, these areas can be covenanted.
+A covenant is a legal agreement that protects the area, in perpetuity, and is registered against the title of the land.
 The Nature Heritage Fund provides assistance with fencing, survey and legal costs.

 Proposals are assessed against four core criteria listed below as well as other material required in applications.